-Yes.
-Geico offers home insurance in all 50 states and Washington D.C. through a network of partners, including AIG, Liberty Mutual, National General and Travelers.
-Geico offers standard homeowners insurance as well as condo/co op insurance, renters insurance, mobile home insurance, landlord insurance and flood insurance.
-These policies provide coverage for damage caused by fire, severe weather, theft and other “perils,” as they’re called in the insurance industry.
+Yes, Geico is good for home insurance.
+Geico offers home insurance in all 50 states and Washington D.C. through a network of partners, including AIG, Liberty Mutual, National General, and Travelers.
+Geico offers standard homeowners insurance as well as condo/co-op insurance, renters insurance, mobile home insurance, landlord insurance, and flood insurance.
+These policies provide coverage for damage caused by fire, severe weather, theft, and other “perils,” as they’re called in the insurance industry.

 Geico Home Insurance Coverage